45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 4 to 10

 Sunset hyssop thrives in a location with full sun and well-drained soil.
-This plant is well adapted to the arid xeriscape landscape.
-Sunset hyssop is easy-to-grow and low-maintenance.
-Any dead stems can be pruned to ground level to keep the plant bushy and attractive.
+This plant adapts well to the arid xeriscape landscape.
+It is easy to grow and low-maintenance.
+Prune any dead stems to ground level to keep the plant bushy and attractive.

 Trumpet Vine